Crime Prevention Practices

 Reports concerning behavior that could be a safety concern, even if not a direct threat, should also be reported.
 Some examples of these types of behavior that should be reported are:

-Reports of such behavior may be made to University Police; the Dean of Students or Residence Life on Call if a student is involved, or the Director of Human Resources if an employee is involved.
+Reports of such behavior may be made to University Police; the Vice President of Student Development and Dean of Students or Residence Life on call if a student is involved, or the Associate Vice President of Human Resources if an employee is involved.

 The University has a Threat Assessment Team (TAT) that is charged with creating a best practice threat assessment operating environment.
 The TAT exists to facilitate a multidisciplinary, coordinated response to reports of students, employees or other individuals on campus who have engaged in behavior indicating a possible threat of harm to self or other members of the campus community.
 The team is comprised of representatives from campus to include University Police, Student Development, Counseling Services and the Noel Center.